Callan05/LibreElecNetflix/README.md

-ideas:
+## ideas/to-do
+* Change timezone
+* Change Root Password
+* Change hostname
+* setup default credentials from secure store (or input on cli)
+* setup default folder shares from secure store

-A single file to call from a CLI of a Linux/macOS terminal, asking for the IP of the Libreelec host and the new root password
+### A single file to call from a CLI of a Linux/macOS terminal, asking for the IP of the Libreelec host and the new root password
 * Ask for inputs
 * connect to host, run step1
 * wait for reboot